 Contact: mtchang at alum dot mit dot edu

 Hamed Ghoddusi was a postdoctoral associate at the Trancik Lab at MIT.
-He is now an Assistant Professor of Finance at the Howe School of Technology Management, Stevens Institute of Technology.
+He is now an Assistant Professor of Finance at the School of Business, Stevens Institute of Technology.
 He received his Ph.D. in Finance from Vienna Graduate School of Finance (VGSF) and holds degrees in economics, management science, and industrial engineering (OR) from the Institute for Advanced Studies (Vienna) and Sharif University of Technology (Tehran).
 His research interests are in modeling of energy and environmental systems and their interaction with public policy, macro economy, and financial markets.
-His works are centered around two major themes of risks and investment decisions in energy systems.
+His works are centered around two major themes of risks and investment decisions in energy and water systems.
 He has been a visiting scholar/consultant at Oxford Institute for Energy Studies (OIES), International Institute for Applied Systems Analysis (IIASA), UT Austin, UC Berkeley, UNDP, and UNIDO.

-Contact: ghoddusi at mit dot edu
+Contact: hghoddus at stevens dot edu